HPInc/cloud_deployment_scripts/docs/README-gcp.md

 A Domain Controller is created with Active Directory, DNS and LDAP-S configured.
 2 Domain Admins are set up in the new domain: ```Administrator``` and ```cam_admin``` (default).
 Domain Users are also created if a ```domain_users_list``` CSV file is specified.
 The Domain Controller is given a static IP (configurable).

-A Cloud Access Connector is created and registers itself with the CAM service with the given CAM deployment-level service account credentials and PCoIP Registration code.
+A Cloud Access Connector is created and registers itself with the CAM service with the given CAM Deployment Service Account credentials and PCoIP Registration code.

 Domain-joined workstations are optionally created, specified by the following parameters:
 - ```win_gfx_instance_count```: Windows Graphics workstation,